ChronoLogic12/volume-climbing/README.md

  * [Contact](assets/images/readme-images/Wireframes/Contact.png)
  * [Booking](assets/images/readme-images/Wireframes/Booking.png)

+ ### Responsive design

+ This site was designed using a 12 column grid layout and displays content responsive based on the users screen size.
+The site also makes use of smaller resolution images on smaller screens to reduce required bandwidth on mobile devices.

 ### Colour Scheme

 The colour scheme I chose for this site is simple but bold.
 The main, three colour scheme (pictured left to right below) consists of an off black and white colours and a vibrant blue to act as an action colour.
 The final two colours are pale shades, colour picked from the hero image used on the home page.
 These colours are used in a linear gradient for the background of the informational pages.
 This palette gives high contrast without being too aggressive and the limited colour palette helps create a uniform look across all pages.
+Background images were also dimmed using an opaque gradient of the same off black colour to maintain contrast between background and foreground elements.

 <p align="center">
     <img src="assets/images/readme-images/colours.PNG">
 </p>

 ## Features